tekknolagi/isdt/assignments/02-cli-constructive.md

 the "build system" part and 6 SLOC for the project-specific component.
 Your solution may be longer or shorter; both are fine.

+### Instructions

+To start, do a recursive copy of the directory containing our sample files (`/comp/50ISDT/cli-constructive`) into your home directory.
+Change directories into that newly copied directory.

+Then, try compiling the program yourself manually using `cc`.
+You should be able to build using the instructions above and see the same output as above.
+Delete the `foo` binary.

+Then, start off with our (again, not acceptable to submit) "solution" above in a file named `build.sh`.
+Mark it executable with `chmod` and run it.
+Try running `foo` and see if it still runs.

+Now, incrementally add features to your build script.
+Compile each C source file to an object file and link separately.
+Learn how to get the last modified (m-time) of a file.
+Learn how to compare two m-times.
+Write a function that takes two files and returns true if the first file is newer than the second.
+Write a function that determines if a file should be re-built based on its dependencies' m-times. etc.

+Make sure that at the end of this process, your build script meets all the requirements listed above.
+If you get stuck, feel free to ask questions on Piazza.
+If you get really stuck, you can even move onto the next section before you finish this one.

 ## Using syscalls: write your own `ls`!
 Now that you have a tool that can be used to compile the course-provided sample